 - switch Format to Plain text.

-Note: You can also adjust default font and size by clicking on Change beside Plain text font.
+Note: You can also adjust the default font and size by clicking on Change beside Plain text font.

-TextEdit.app is good for quick edits only
+TextEdit.app is best for quick edits

 You can write some prose in TextEdit, but editing long texts, especially across multiple files, is inefficient.
-To be honest, I switched to Vim for editing this page as soon as the draft was ready.
-Plain text is awesome!
+To be honest, I switched to Vim to edit this page as soon as the first draft was complete.